3 deputies for BSY: Why going to polls is still a better option for the BJP

 For the former deputies and ex-CM, this is like a demotion.
 In politics, a demotion is fine, but then it gets unpleasant when someone else is given a go-ahead.
 In such a scenario, manageability becomes very difficult.

-Both Govind Karajol and C Ashwathnarayana have been efficient.
+Both Govind Karjol and C Ashwathnarayana have been efficient.
 Then what about Laxman Savadi.
 In the previous government he was asked to step down and this time he also lost an election.
 He has now been made the deputy CM.
 What message is being sent to the public, asks Dr. Shastri.

 People say all this is made based on an assessment made by the party on the caliber.
 A party is entitled to make such an assessment, but may would argue that there should be transparency, while making such an assessment.

-More than looking for a second rung of leadership, this appears to be more of cutting someone to size says Dr. Sandeep Shastri.
+More than looking for a second rung of leadership, this appears to be more of cutting someone to size says Dr Sandeep Shastri.
 The way the central leadership has dealt with such issues makes it clear that it knows how to cut people to size and also convey the message that no one is indispensable.

 I foresee trouble ahead.
 The Cabinet expansion and portfolio allocation could increase dissident activity.
 May be it would be a wiser option for the BJP to face the elections instead.
 If people were critical of the gymnastics of the Congress-JD(S), then this poll vault by the BJP is not impressive either says, Sandeep Shastri.